ts4z/barge.org/CHEATSHEET.md

 # HTML in the Markdown

-(This is like getting peanut butter in the chocolate.)
+Hugo does not support raw HTML in Markdown, for reasons.

-In general, do not use HTML in Markdown.
-Hugo won't tolerate it.
+So, in general, do not use HTML in our Markdown.

-You can put HTML in Markdown with the rawhtml shortcode, but please avoid this.
-It is more useful to use a shortcode for semantic markup and then we can turn that into the specific HTML we want.
+You _can_ put HTML in Markdown with the rawhtml shortcode, but please avoid this.
+It is more useful to use a shortcode for semantic markup, and then we can turn that into the specific HTML we want.

-This is a small issue.
-Markdown is designed to be easier to read than HTML, but the original Markdown spec assumes one can escape to HTML.
+The original Markdown spec assumes one can escape to HTML for anything that Markdown omits.
 Since we do _not_ have that out, we use shortcodes.
 See below, especially the one about br.
+You'll need it for haiku.

 # Quotations

 > > > A greater-than in column 0 leads to an indent.

 > > More than one quote leads to more than one indent.
+> > Naturally, these can span multiple lines,
+> > but will be paragrah-breaked in the usual way.

 > Just like email from the old days.